 On the Whole, We Are Blessed

 Oh my, we are blessed.
 Yes, despite the pandemic and all the things that have happened this year.
-Bad things happen to everyone, as a country, oh my, we are blessed.
-Our country is not at war.
-Many are suffering from economic insecurity, but most of us have enough to eat.
-The majority of us have places to live.
+Bad things happen to everyone from time to time, however, our country is not at war.
+Many are suffering from economic insecurity, but most of us have enough to eat and somewhere to live.
 Water comes out of the tap.
 Light is available at the flick of a switch.
-It may be expensive, but we can buy food easily in the supermarkets and there are no food shortages.
+It may be expensive, but we can buy food easily in the supermarkets.
 We live in relative safety, with police, a fire service, and hospitals available to us.
 We have the right to believe and say what we want, and we are free to worship as we choose.
 While many have suffered natural disasters this year, many of us have not been victims of a natural disaster.
 I could go on and on.

 It’s Not Just About The Food

 Thanksgiving is about more than the turkey, gravy, cranberry sauce, stuffing, and pumpkin pie and cakes.
 It’s about being together, whether that is in real life or via Zoom or FaceTime, and being grateful together.
 We will say a heartfelt prayer of thanks for our blessings, and pray for others who are not so fortunate all over the world.
-In the days and weeks proceeding the celebrations, we also make a point of choosing charities and food banks to donate to.
+In the days and weeks proceeding the celebrations, we also make a point of choosing to donate to charities and food banks.

 Why Black Friday and Not Thanksgiving?

 In the past few years, retailers in the UK have embraced Black Friday and all the copious consumption it promotes.
 This year, some retailers are celebrating Black Friday for 2 whole weeks!
-However we still haven’t considered the possibility of a day to be grateful for what we already have!
-I find this incredibly frustrating.
+However we still haven’t considered the possibility of a day to be grateful for what we already have.